Here Be Dragons Episode 5

 Which meant … what?

-Prentyze dropped his head in case the priest saw his confusion.
+Prentyze faked another foot slippage and dropped his head in case the priest saw his confusion.
 By the Gods!
 Was he the one being played now?
 By Zubin?
 First, Father played Flammia, now Zubin was playing him?
 What was the game here?

 What was Zubin dropping Prentyze into?